cryomancy/frostbite/docs/src/api/lib/README.md

 The following sections documents everything in the library.

-If you are using kosei with flakes, that would be `kosei.lib`.
+If you are using kosei with flakes, that would be `frostbite.lib`.